What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

 Below 90%

-When oxygen saturation is below 90%, it calls for an urgent referral to the pediatric PIPER or team and admission to Special Care Nursery with further investigations and assessment that might include referral to cardiology.
+When oxygen saturation is below 90%, it calls for an urgent referral to the pediatric PIPER or team and admission to a Special Care Nursery with further investigations and assessment that might include referral to cardiology.
 A pediatric team should consider a neonatal MET call.

 Cardiology Referral